 One of the best ways to encourage health and safety compliance at work is to show them how it’s done yourself.
 Showing rather than telling and leading by example and following health and safety procedures to the letter can have a huge impact on health and safety culture.
 If a member of staff watches a superior comply with health and safety procedures, they are much more likely to do so.
 So, get the ball rolling from the top and ensure that the higher-ups are all following health and safety procedures standards and requirements.

-Adequate and appropriate training is a must-have, and it is important that staff and even contractors and subcontractors coming onto site are given the correct training and inductions to learn about your company’s health and safety policies and procedures.
-Induction videos and training material and health and safety assessments will make sure that everyone is kept informed and has the required knowledge to stay safe as well as encourage compliance in health and safety.
+Adequate and appropriate training is a must-have, and it is important that staff and even contractors and subcontractors coming onto the site are given the correct training and inductions to learn about your company’s health and safety policies and procedures.
+Induction videos, training material and health and safety assessments will make sure that everyone is kept informed and has the required knowledge to stay safe as well as encourage compliance in health and safety.

 Your workforce will be dealing with health and safety issues on a daily basis, and you need to bear in mind that any external contractors often work in unfamiliar settings so strong lines of communication are key throughout a job to ensure workers are aware of any hazards and feel comfortable in their working environment.
 Consider creating an open line of communication to help you better understand health and safety issues at work, and make sure you are aware and always informing your workplace of risks and any changes to your health and safety practices.